 Watercress is usually sold without the roots.
 But if yours came with them, cut them off first.
 They are also sold in bundles so they tend to clump together.
 Take a bit of time to separate them.

-Watercress is rarely eaten raw in Asia.
+Chinese watercress is rarely eaten raw in Asia.
 The fragrance of the vegetable really comes through when it is cooked well.
 It is quite distinct, nobody will mistake it for something else.

-As mentioned, the Cantonese love to use it in soup.
+The Cantonese love to use it in soup.
 It can be paired with pork, chicken, duck and fish.
 Chinese herbs like red dates, dried longan and goji berries are frequently added to balance the cooling effect of the soup.
 They are usually simmered until mushy and dark.

 This soup is a broth that has been simmered for a few hours to produce a really sweet soup.
 Chinese watercress, like the round cabbage, is better when really well-cooked.
 Or it could be my preference for really soft watercress in soup.